should I be merciful?"

 in this section is Poster Artwork,

-which tracks the development of the poster artwork for the
+which tracks the development of the promotional artwork for the

 film through eight pages which include the poster and a